rkeerthient/de-react-locator-reusable/README.md

 - open the .env file and update the details.
 - These can be found in search config and chat config sections in account.
 - Do a `npm i` followed by `npm run dev`.
 This will run the file locally to preview.
-- Once we are good with the things, push this to your github.
+- Once we are good with the things, push the package to your github.

 ### Deploying to Pages